-Despite having watched every sweary episode of the Britney and Kevin reality show Chaotic (with my mum, in embarrassed silence), I was still pretty shocked and thrilled the first time I heard the barely distorted use of the word "fuckery" on "Hot As Ice."
+Despite having watched every sweary episode of the Britney and Kevin reality show Chaotic (with my mum, in embarrassed silence), I was still pretty shocked and thrilled the first time I heard the barely distorted use of the word "fuckery" on "Hot As Ice".
 If it's shocks and thrills you want, this song has you more sorted than the Deliveroo guy who shows up when you're dry-mouthed the morning after.
-There are strange, panting "ah-ah-ooh-ah" vocalizations, the "pew-pew" sound effects, the fact that the whole thing sounds like a twisted electro-hymn complete with gospel style call-and-response parts.
-But my favorite is the way Britney refers herself to as a "living legend."
+There are strange, panting "ah-ah-ooh-ah" vocalisations, the "pew-pew" sound effects, the fact that the whole thing sounds like a twisted electro-hymn complete with gospel style call-and-response parts.
+But my favourite is the way Britney refers herself to as a "living legend".
 It's like she knew one day this record would be added to the Rock and Roll Hall Of Fame archives in 2012 alongside universally people like The Beatles and Amy Winehouse?
 Grace Medford

 "OOH OOH BABY"

-If you find yourself offended by what I'm about to say, consider your feelings irrelevant and incorrect: "Ooh Ooh Baby" is a better version of "Womanizer"—breathy, racy, sexy, with lyrics that you can enjoy both as an unsuspecting 11-year-old and as a fully-formed adult deviant ("I can feel you on my lips / I can feel you deep inside").
+If you find yourself offended by what I'm about to say, consider your feelings irrelevant and incorrect: "Ooh Ooh Baby" is a better version of "Womanizer" – breathy, racy, sexy, with lyrics that you can enjoy both as an unsuspecting 11-year-old and as a fully-formed adult deviant ("I can feel you on my lips / I can feel you deep inside").
 Contrary to accepted music history, Spears actually invented the use of the word 'baby' in music, and in "Ooh Ooh Baby" she uses the word no less than EIGHTY-SEVEN TIMES – over a flamenco guitar, no less.
 Nilu Haidari

-When people talk about Blackout very rarely do they mention "Perfect Lover."
+When people talk about Blackout very rarely do they mention "Perfect Lover".
 This ends now.
 Not only is it an undeniable banger, but it's also one of the best songs Britney has ever recorded.
 I've always seen it as the older, wiser and less inhibited sister to "Breathe on Me" (another of Britney's greatest).
-This isn't a saccharine ode to love and doesn't try subtly flirt with the idea of relationships either—seeing a theme yet??
+This isn't a saccharine ode to love and doesn't try subtly flirt with the idea of relationships either – seeing a theme yet??
 It's about the raw, animalistic nature of sex, plain and simple.
 Shagging.
 And what I love most about it is that Britney is the one calling the shots.
 Yusuf Tamanna

 "WHY SHOULD I BE SAD"

 Maybe the most direct and overt song in the Britney canon, this deals explicitly with the breakdown of her marriage to former backing dancer Kevin Federline over a Neptunes beat that brings the main body of the record to a mellow ending.
 "Why should I be sad?" asks Britney, after listing off all the things it would be more than understandable for her to be sad about.
 "Why should I get mad?
 Feel sad?
 Who knows!" she continues, metaphorically shoving all her issues into an over-filled cupboard, slamming the door quickly and hearing them thud against the back, but holding shut until the next time she opens it, forgetting all about them, and they crash around her shoulders.
-Of all the life lessons I have learned from Britney over the years—and they have been numerous!—the blasé attitude to trauma outlined in the lyrics of this song has been the most valuable.
+Of all the life lessons I have learned from Britney over the years – and they have been numerous! – the blasé attitude to trauma outlined in the lyrics of this song has been the most valuable.
 Grace Medford

 "OUTTA THIS WORLD"

 Yes!
 A laser effect-laden banger about rubbing your butt on someone in the club assembled upon a sample of Eurythmics' "Sweet Dreams (Are Made Of This)"!
 This is the future liberals want!
-Written by Britney and J R Rotem—who she enlisted to work on the album after hearing Rihanna's "SOS"—the song was originally offered to Rihanna and The Cheetah Girls before being downgraded to a bonus track.
+Written by Britney and J R Rotem – who she enlisted to work on the album after hearing Rihanna's "SOS" – the song was originally offered to Rihanna and The Cheetah Girls before being downgraded to a bonus track.
 Which is a shame, really, because Britney singing "The night is still young to be seduced" in the melody of "Some of them want to be abused" before immediately sliding into a Nelly Furtado "Promiscuous"-era rap verse punctuated by a flurry of air horns deserves to be canon.
 Emma Garland

-Rumor has it that this was originally meant to be the album's lead single, before "Gimme More" became anthemic, obvs.
+Rumour has it that this was originally meant to be the album's lead single, before "Gimme More" became anthemic, obvs.
 So in the grand scheme of things I'm not mad they relegated this to a bonus track.
 "Get Back" can come off like a Danja feat.
 Britney song because the production is really where the magic is, even if it does feel and sound very 2007.
 But still!
 The part where the beat's slowed down and then springs back into action continues to give me chills today.
 B-girl also holds her own rap/singing the verses and commanding everyone to get their ass on the dance floor and really, it's hard to say no. Yusuf Tamanna